tonyjurg/Create_penntree_feature_for_TF/README.md

 The final feature files will be added to the package available at the [tonyjurg/N1904addons](https://tonyjurg.github.io/N1904addons/) repository.

-## Examples
+## Example

-The following example shows the penn tree generated whenn passing the feature data to [nltk](https://www.nltk.org/):
+The following example shows a penn tree generated when passing the feature data to [nltk](https://www.nltk.org/):

 ```text
 from nltk import Tree